-9.5 Listing Files Contained in a Subset
+9.4 Listing Files Contained in a Subset

-If you use the -i option and specify a software subset, the setld utility displays a list of the files in the specified software subset.
+If you enter the -i option and specify a software subset name, the setld utility displays a list of the files in the specified software subset.
 This is useful if you want to determine which software subset you need to reload or delete if a particular file is damaged or deleted.

-The following command displays the files in the OSFMANOS510 software subset:
+The following command displays the files in the OSFXSYSMAN520 software subset: